OatsCG/UniSports-Catalog/README.md

 # UniSports Catalog
-#### A catalog of university drop-in sports schedules that support the Drop-In Sports app.
+#### A catalog of universities' drop-in sports schedules.
+Used in the UniSports app.

 ## Schema